 McAllen ISD provides iPad or Chromebooks to its students.
 Wi-Fi internet is available at MISD campuses and at City facilities.
 However, in order to further narrow the digital divide, low-cost internet services, provided by ATT, are available to qualified residences.
-WIFI is also available in many of the City's public spaces such as parks, airport and three libraries/community centers.
-Using COVID-19 funds, the City is continuing to install WIFI with a focus on CDBG-eligible areas.
+High-speed Wi-Fi is also available in many of the City's public spaces such as parks, airport and three libraries/community centers.
+Using COVID-19 designated funds, the City is continuing to install Wi-Fi with a primary focus on CDBG-eligible areas.